 What is pemphigoid gestationis?

 Pemphigoid gestationis is a rare pregnancy-associated autoimmune skin disease that is characterised by an itchy rash that develops into blisters.
 It is most common during the second and third trimesters of pregnancy.
-It is also known as herpes gestationis although it has no association with the herpes virus whatsoever.
+It was previously known as herpes gestationis although it has no association with the herpes virus whatsoever.

 What causes pemphigoid gestationis?